intel-iot-devkit/how-to-code-samples/air-quality-sensor/javascript/README.md

 ![](./../../images/js/alarm-clock.jpg)

-You need to have a DFRobot* I/O Expansion Shield connected to an Arduino\*-compatible breakout board to plug all the DFRobot* devices into the DFRobot* I/O Expansion Shield.
+You need to have a DFRobot* LCD Keypad Shield connected to an Arduino\*-compatible breakout board to plug all the DFRobot* devices into the DFRobot* LCD Keypad Shield.

-1. Plug one end of a DFRobot* cable into the Buzzer, and connect the other end to the D5 port on the DFRobot* I/O Expansion Shield.
+1. Plug one end of a DFRobot* cable into the Buzzer, and connect the other end to the A1 port on the DFRobot* LCD Keypad Shield.

-2. Plug one end of a DFRobot* cable into the Air Quality Sensor, and connect the other end to the A0 port on the DFRobot* I/O Expansion Shield.
+2. Plug one end of a DFRobot* cable into the Air Quality Sensor, and connect the other end to the A2 port on the DFRobot* I/O Expansion Shield.

 ### Installing the program manually on the Intel® Edison board